You know you grew up in a small town when…

 Animals escape and it’s no big deal.

-On one occasion, I saw pigs strutting down the road and on another, a horse trotting by himself.
+On more than one occasion, I’ve seen farm animals out and about on their own.
+Once I saw pigs strutting down the road and another time, a horse trotting by himself.
 I’ll admit, it was odd but it wasn’t completely ridiculous.
 Our town’s Facebook group (hello small town entertainment/drama) is always filled with posts like, “Who’s cows are these?”
 “Oh must be so and so’s again, they escaped last week too” – completely normal small town happenings.

 No one knows where you are from.